meirwah/awesome-incident-response/README.md

 ### Other Tools

+* [sqhunter](https://github.com/0x4d31/sqhunter) - a threat hunter based on osquery and Salt Open (SaltStack) that can issue ad-hoc or distributed queries without the need for osquery's tls plugin. sqhunter allows you to query open network sockets and check them against threat intelligence sources.
 * [Cortex](https://thehive-project.org) - Cortex allows you to analyze observables such as IP and email addresses, URLs, domain names, files or hashes one by one or in bulk mode using a Web interface.
 Analysts can also automate these operations using its REST API.
 * [Crits](https://crits.github.io/) - a web-based tool which combines an analytic engine with a cyber threat database
 * [domfind](https://github.com/diogo-fernan/domfind) - *domfind* is a Python DNS crawler for finding identical domain names under different TLDs.